ms/buildtogether.tech/src/security/index.md

     invest significant effort in his attack, but his attack may be backed up by more knowledgeable allies in online forums.

--   [% i "intimate threat" "threat!intimate" %][% g intimate_threat %]Intimate threats[% /g %][% /i %] come from people who know their targets' passwords or have a chance to install spyware on their targets' devices (which abusers frequently do [% b Leitao2019 %]).
+-   [% i "intimate threat" "threat!intimate" %][% g intimate_threat "Intimate threats" %][% /i %] come from people who know their targets' passwords or have a chance to install spyware on their targets' devices (which abusers frequently do [% b Leitao2019 %]).
 For example, Elena has ended an unhappy relationship and is rebuilding her life.
 Her ex, Eric, is obsessed